memmam/COVID-19-Tracker/README.md

 # 2019-nCoV Tracker v2.0-beta-3
-Twitter bot for posting information on spread of 2019-nCov.
-The official instance of this bot can be found at [@2019nCovTracker](https://twitter.com/2019nCovTracker).
+Twitter bot for posting information on spread of 2019-nCoV.
+The official instance of this bot can be found at [@2019nCoVTracker](https://twitter.com/2019nCoVTracker).

 # Changelog

 ## 2.0-beta-x:
+- 2.0-beta-4: Made hashtags user-editable in a `hashtags.txt`, switched all references of 'nCov' to 'nCoV'
 - 2.0-beta-3: Added new setup script to simplify deployment
 - 2.0-beta-2a: Commented out print() left in as part of testing
-- 2.0-beta-2: Added nCov.sh launcher to allow for Python virtual environments, added spreadsheet fetching for v2.0 location-based updates, fixed behavior on web request failure
+- 2.0-beta-2: Added nCoV.sh launcher to allow for Python virtual environments, added spreadsheet fetching for v2.0 location-based updates, fixed behavior on web request failure
 - 2.0-beta: Major code refactor in preparation for currently not-implemented v2.0 location-based updates

 ## 1.5x: